April 13, 2024

 What online businesses can you buy/sell on Microns.io?

-While a vast majority of the businesses listed on our marketplace are micro-SaaS startups, you can find a range of other pre-vetted online businesses.
-They include e-commerce, newsletters, communities, Shopify apps, marketplaces, agencies, Chrome extensions, mobile apps, WP plugins, Google add-ons, content websites, blogs, directories, databases, bots, and crypto startups.
+While a vast majority of the listings on our marketplace are micro-SaaS startups, you can find a wide range of other pre-vetted online businesses; e-commerce, newsletters, communities, Shopify apps, marketplaces, agencies, Chrome extensions, mobile apps, WP plugins, Google add-ons, content websites, blogs, directories, databases.

 Top Features

-• Best for buying/selling small businesses: We've facilitated the sale of dozens of online businesses, so if you're a buyer looking to acquire a high potential startup, Microns provides all the tools to make this possible.
+• Best for buying/selling small businesses: We facilitated the sale of 40 online businesses in 2023.
+So if you're a buyer looking to acquire a high-potential startup, Microns provides you with all the tools to make this possible.

-• Hand picks: Get carefully sourced listings delivered to your inbox.
-As a premium buyer, get real-time notifications and be the first to know about new listings published on our website.
+• Hand picks: I have a newsletter where I carefully curate and send the best/hottest listings to premium subscribers.
+As a premium buyer, you’ll be the first to know about new listings published on our website.

-• Borderless transactions: Interested in buying or selling a business outside your country, Microns is not restricted by your location.
-You can buy SaaS businesses for
+• Borderless and secure transactions: Interested in buying or selling a business outside your country, Microns is not restricted by location.
+You can buy SaaS businesses worldwide.
+For this reason, we launched Transfer by Microns, an escrow service for the fast and secure exchange of funds to protect both buyers and sellers.

-If you’re interested in starting your entrepreneurial journey with a small business or you want to add another business to your portfolio, search for high-quality listings using Microns Premium.
+If you’re starting your entrepreneurial journey with a small business or want to add another business to your portfolio, search for high-quality listings using Microns Premium.

 Flippa

-Flippa was founded in 2009, making them one of the most popular startup marketplaces.
-Over the years, the Australian-based company has built a community of over 600,000 verified buyers and sellers.
+Flippa was founded in 2009, making it one of the most popular startup marketplaces.
+Over the years, the Australian-based company has built a community of over 1.5 million verified buyers and sellers.

 The marketplace provides high-quality service to aid seamless online business acquisitions for both buyers and sellers.
 Of all the marketplaces on this list, Flippa has the largest number of businesses on sale.